UPDATE AUGUST 2019

 Sadly, this page is here for historical purposes at the moment as no VSK day is scheduled in the near future due to a variety of circumstances

 We are looking at alternative ways we can still bring some joy into the lives of these Very Special Kids in the future (John Cook)

-The VSK Day is an annual event organised by the Ulysses Club Melbourne Branch in partnership with Very Special Kids, the National 3 Wheelers Association (Trikes), the Side Car Association and Ulysses Club members who make the day happen and is the major charity supported by the branch.
+The VSK Day was an annual event organised by the Ulysses Club Melbourne Branch in partnership with Very Special Kids, the National 3 Wheelers Association (Trikes), the Side Car Association and Ulysses Club members who make the day happen and is the major charity supported by the branch.

-The day begins early for the organisers with food and decorations to arrange.
+The day began early for the organisers with food and decorations to arrange.
 The Special Kids, their families and Carer's start to arrive around 10am.
 The BBQ is lit.
 The bikes are fired up!
 Faces are painted!
 Food, drinks and lollies are consumed.

 If someone in the club can arrange to get free toys for Santa to hand out this is always welcome, but we have not been able to achieve this every year.